AhmadQasim/reinforcment_learner/README.md

 Add new orders into order queue.
 Then split available products and not available products based on the comparation between current order queue and the inventory products

 Return
-- serve_queue: products that are ready to take
+- serve_queue: products that are ready to be taken from the inventory

 **step() -> None**